-Before the manager enters the new post(s) on the e-recruitment system, a job description and job specification will need to be created in accordance with the competency framework.
+Before the manager enters the new post(s) on the e-recruitment system, a job description and person specification will need to be created in accordance with the competency framework.
+A job demands checklist may also be necessary at this stage.

 For new posts the manager must complete a Post Creation Proforma.
 Once completed the proforma is forwarded to the Human Resources Director for authorisation along with written agreement from Finance.
-Once authorised, the manager will arrange for the post to be created by the Vision team who will notify him/her in due course of the new post reference number.
+Once authorised, the manager will arrange for the post to be created by the Vision team who will notify them in due course of the new post reference number.